 The bottom line?

-As e-commerce has grown, so needs better options with built-in safety features and automated payments for buyers and sellers.
+As e-commerce has grown, accounts receivable automation software provides better options with built-in safety features for buyers and sellers.
 Though cash on delivery remains an option, there are also inherent risks to bear in mind when assessing this method’s availability.